 - Influencers love an exciting unboxing experience.
 Because this isn’t your average customer, you can’t use your average packaging.
 Building influencer packaging that is meant to be unboxed and shared on social media greatly increases your chances of an influencer working with you and their followers loving your product.

 - Remember that these are real people, not corporations.
 Don’t talk to them like you would a CEO or stakeholder—be informal, friendly, and personable!

 - Find out how they’d like to communicate.
 Do they prefer emails, phone calls, newsletters, or some other form of communication?
 Make it easy for them to be part of your marketing strategy.

 Now that you want to begin working with influencers, it’s time to consider the thing that started it all—your product.
 How do you want your product to be seen by thousands of followers?
 Simply taking your product out of a box won’t cut it: In the world of influencer marketing, it’s all about showmanship!

 Influencers know how to do an unboxing video, but if they’re not given the right box or product, they can only do so much to put on a show.
 Here at Zenpack, we’ve strategized, designed, and built influencer packaging for our clients many times.
 We know the different materials and designs that perform well.

 One of our clients, T3 Micro, was only doing business in the United States but wanted to expand to Europe.
-They reached out to us to design and build their influencer packaging for influencers within Europe.
+They learned about our packaging design services and reached out to us to design and build their influencer packaging for influencers within Europe.
 The packaging we built gave their high-quality hair product the presentation it needed to get noticed by influencers and their followers, helping T3 Micro build their own following in Europe so they could begin expanding their market.